KlosStepan/SwimmPair-Www/README.md

             port:
               number: 80
 ```
-## Run - Apply changes via kubectl
+## Run by applying configs via kubectl on the K8s cluster
-Finally, apply `SwimmPair yaml config` and reapply `Ingress yaml config` as noted
+Finally, apply `SwimmPair app config` and reapply `Ingress config` as noted
 ```zsh
 kubectl apply -f app-swimmpair.yaml kubectl apply -f kubernetes-ingress-config.yaml
 ```
-to achieve desired state of running application in the **Kubernetes Cluster**.
+to achieve desired state of running our application in the **Kubernetes Cluster**.